AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 if a user comes to us with a new event type, we want to be able to immediately start serving them news events of that class without needing to annotate a new labelled dataset or go through a complicated re-training/tuning stage.

-Since we’re sciency types, obviously we want to use cool machine learning models.
+Since we’re data-sciency types, obviously we want to use cool machine learning models.
 And since we’re engineers we want the model we use to be fast, cheap, and scalable.
 So in order to build our baseline system, we’re going to constrain ourselves to the simplest type of model, but we’re going to be clever about how we set things up.

+### Zero-Shot Classification with Semantic Search

 The core idea of many zero-shot text classification methods is to **compare** a text snippet to a label description.